Arrelin/crud/README.md

 basic post = 8888

 Stack:
-App on Spring boot, PostgreSQL, Hibernate, REST
-Tests on Testcontainers(Much better then blank mockito), RestAssured(AssertJ better version) Doc on basic java doc + Swagger Open API
+App on Spring boot, PostgreSQL, Hibernate, REST Java 17 just for multi-line strings Tests on Testcontainers(Much better then blank mockito), RestAssured(AssertJ better version) Doc on basic java doc + Swagger Open API
 ## Documentation for ease of use at localhost:8888/swagger-ui.html